What is the Academic Office?

 Who works in the Academic Office and what do we do for students?

-Altogether we are a team of six people (Academic Director; Academic Services Manager; Administrative Assistant; Graduate Administrator; Admissions Officer; Access & Career Development Fellow), and an outline of our work with students follows.
+Altogether we are a team of six people (Academic Director; Academic Services Manager; Administrative Assistant; Graduate Administrator; Admissions Officer; Access & Career Development Fellow; Access and Admissions Assistant), and an outline of our work with students follows.

 Where is the Academic Office?